2.1. Syntax Identifiers

 2.1.1.
 Summary

-• Identifier is a formal name for variable
+• Identifier is case-sensitive name of a variable or a constant

-• Variable can change it's value during the program
+• Lowercase identifiers (variables) can change during the program

 Python variable names should use lowercase letters, underscores, and digits, with underscores for multi-word names.
 Camel and Pascal case are not used in Python, and numbers cannot be the first character in a variable name.